mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 {{"demo": "CustomDay.js"}}

+## Customize month layout

+You can customize the month layout with some props.

+To shows all days of displayed weeks, included those outside of the current month, use `showDaysOutsideCurrentMonth`.

+By default, only weeks of the current month are displayed, but you can provide a total number of week to display with `fixedWeekNumber` prop.
+This value is usually set to `6` for Gregorian calendars, because months display can vary between 4 and 6 weeks.

+{{"demo": "CustomMonthLayout.js"}}

 ## Dynamic data

 Sometimes it may be necessary to display additional info right in the calendar.
 Here's an example of prefetching and displaying server-side data using the `onMonthChange`, `loading`, and `renderDay` props.